BitCANN/bitcann-contracts/README.md

 ### Accumulator

-Once enough auctions have happened, there might come a time when the counterNFT's tokenAmount is not enough to create new Auction NFT.
+Once enough auctions have happened, there will come a time when the counterNFT's tokenAmount is not enough to create new Auction NFT.
 Since the amount would be accumulating in the thread NFTs, this contract can be used to transfer them back to the CounterNFT to keep the system functioning smoothly.

 Transaction Structure:
 | # | Inputs | Outputs |